thebithead/nuodb-operator/README.md

 # create a local copy of the nuodb-csv.yaml file
 sed "s/placeholder/$OPERATOR_NAMESPACE/" nuodb-operator/deploy/olm-catalog/nuodb-operator/$NUODB_OPERATOR_VERSION/nuodb-operator.v$NUODB_OPERATOR_VERSION.clusterserviceversion.yaml > nuodb-csv.yaml

-# To replace quay.io as the default location to pull the NuoDB Operator image, follow these examples:
+# You may pull the NuoDB Operator from quay.io which is the default.
+Optionally, to replace quay.io as the default location to pull the NuoDB Operator image, follow these examples:

    # Create a new nuodb-csv.yaml flie that pulls from the Red Hat Container Catalog, run
    #   sed "s/quay.io/registry.connect.redhat.com/" nuodb-csv.yaml > nuodb-csv-rhcc.yaml